magento-research/pwa-buildpack/docs/PWADevServer.md

 }
 ```

-- ⚠️ `PWADevServer.configure()` is async and returns a Promise, so a Webpack
+- ⚠️ `PWADevServer.configure()` is async and returns a Promise, so a webpack
     config that uses it must use the [Exporting a Promise configuration type](https://webpack.js.org/configuration/configuration-types/#exporting-a-promise).
     The newer `async/await` syntax looks cleaner than using Promises directly.
 - ⚠️ The emitted `devServer` object may have a custom `publicPath`.
 For best